Defense says zeal to convict Murdaugh derailed investigation

 “On behalf of Alex, on behalf of Buster, on behalf of Maggie and on behalf of my friend Paul, I respectfully ask you do not compound a family tragedy with another,” Griffin said, his voice breaking.

 Earlier Thursday, Judge Clifton Newman removed a juror because she discussed the case with other people.
-Five jurors have had to be replaced during the six-week trial, leaving the jury with just one alternate with deliberations looming.
+Five jurors have had to be replaced during the six-week trial, leaving the jury with just one alternate during deliberations, which began at 3:50 p.m.
+(EST) on Thursday.

 Newman’s exchange with the juror Thursday was pleasant.
 He asked her if she needed the bailiff to get any of her things from the jury room.
 She said she had her purse and a dozen eggs that a fellow juror brought for each juror from his farm.